fbpx

 9. Nikoloz Tskitishvili

-LOL.
 If you’re not laughing after watching that video, you’re a drone.
 Speaking of laughing, we’re pretty sure former Nuggets front office executive Kiki Vandeweghe still isn’t turning that frown upside down after making this Republic of Georgia native the No. 5 pick in the 2022 NBA Draft.

 Tskitishvili averaged all of 3.2 points on 30% shooting in two seasons with Denver before being dealt to the Golden State Warriors.
 The dude finished his career having averaged 1.7 points over his final two seasons.
 This makes Tskitishvili one of the worst NBA players ever.

-6. Todd Fuller
+8. Todd Fuller

 The young kids don’t remember when these Golden State Warriors were the laughingstock of the Association.
-From 1994-2002, the Dubs failed to win more 36 games in a single season.
+From 1994-2002, the Dubs failed to win more than 36 games in a single season.
 The main culprit?
 Drafting.
 Bad drafting.

 There’s no further evidence of this than when front office head Dave Twardzik took Fuller No. 11 overall in the 1996 NBA Draft — two selections ahead of the Los Angeles Lakers taking someone by the name of Kobe Bryant.
 Heck, fellow Hall of Famer Steve Nash went 15th overall in that draft.
-Fuller rewarded the Warriors by averaging a fun 4.0 points in 132 games before trading him to the Utah Jazz.
-Fuller would end up bombing out in the NBA after averaging 3.3 points over the course of his final three seasons.

-5. Mengke Bateer
+7. Mengke Bateer

 Considered a legend in China (four-time CBA Player of the Year), Bateer never even came close to panning out in the NBA.
 Initially with the Denver Nuggets during training camp in 2002, he was let go in short order.

-Bateer ended up playing a combined 46 games with the Nuggets, Spurs and Raptors in his career — averaging 3.4 points and 2.5 rebounds on 39% shooting.
+Bateer ended up playing a combined 46 games with the Nuggets, Spurs, and Raptors in his career — averaging 3.4 points and 2.5 rebounds on 39% shooting.
 Perhaps he’s best known in Association circles for the video embedded above.
 Check it out.

-4. Rafael Araújo
+6. Rafael Araújo

 The eighth pick of the Toronto Raptors in 2004 out of Brazil, a lot of experts thought that this 6-foot-11 big man was going to be the next great thing up north.
 The idea for then-Raptors front office head Rob Babcock was to team him up with Chris Bosh and Vince Carter to form an elite three.